 As of November 1, 2020, NC state agencies are prohibited from conducting a criminal history check on applicants for state jobs until at least after the initial interview.
 NC Executive Order No. 158 effectively imposes “fair chance” or “ban-the-box” restrictions on state employers from seeking out the criminal history on an applicant until they are deemed qualified and unless the information is relevant to the position.

-Although there is currently no “ban-the-box” law on NC background checks for private employers, Governor Roy Cooper’s Executive Order No. 158 indicates a trend towards increased regulation of how employers access and consider criminal history in hiring decisions.
+Although there is currently no “ban-the-box” law on NC background checks for private employers, Governor Roy Cooper’s Executive Order No. 158 signed in August 2020 indicates a trend towards increased regulation of how employers access and consider criminal history in hiring decisions.

 Certain municipalities within North Carolina have enacted additional restrictions on the process and scope of employee background checks.